nexiality/documentation/commands/io/writeFile(file,content,append).md

 The [`writeFileAsIs(file,content,append)`](writeFileAsIs(file,content,append)), on the other hand, will not perform data variable substitution during its file-write operation.

-The `content` parameter may be a fully qualified file path or text content.
-Nexial will resolve this variation internally.
+The `content` parameter may be a fully qualified file path, a http/https web resource, or text content.
+Nexial will resolve the content reference internally.
 Use the `append` parameter to either overwrite (if `file` exists) or append content.

 {% include_relative eol.md %}